Do Detectives Think?: Plot

 A judge sentences a dangerous criminal, the Tipton Slasher, to death "for killing two Chinamen, both seriously".
-Judge Foozle, in pronouncing sentence, rather gratuitously adds "And I hope you choke!".
-The Slasher vows to cut out the Judge's tonsils without anesthetic.
-When the Slasher escapes, the judge hires Laurel and Hardy, two clumsy detectives, for protection.
-While on duty, Laurel and Hardy face various mishaps, like losing their hats in a cemetery.
-Unbeknownst to them, the Slasher disguises himself as a butler in the judge's house.
+When Judge Foozle, in pronouncing sentence, rather gratuitously adds "And I hope you choke!", the enraged Slasher vows to cut out the Judge's tonsils.
+The Slasher's subsequent escape prompts the judge to hire Laurel and Hardy, two clumsy detectives, for protection.
+The mishaps Laurel and Hardy face while on duty include losing their hats in a cemetery and being repeatedly frightened by their own shadows.
+Meanwhile, the Slasher gains entry to the judge's house by disguising himself as a butler.

-Hardy tries to impress the judge with his shooting skills but causes chaos instead.
-The judge's wife mistakes the Slasher for a threat, leading to a tense confrontation.
-Despite their blunders, Laurel and Hardy eventually capture the Slasher, though not without chaos.
-In the end, the judge's accidental scare helps the police catch the Slasher, thanks to Laurel and Hardy's unintentional help.
+Hardy tries to impress the judge with his shooting skills but misses his target and destroys a sculpture.
+After Laurel and Hardy retire to bed, the judge's wife sees the Slasher stalking the house while brandishing a large knife and screams in alarm.
+Laurel and Hardy spring into action and, after much blundering, capture the Slasher.
+Their triumph is short-lived, however, as Laurel accidentally puts handcuffs on Hardy instead of on the Slasher, who promptly resumes terrorizing them with his knife.
+Ultimately, the Slasher is captured after mistaking the judge – wrapped in a sheet after emerging from a bath – for a ghost.
+Paralyzed with fear, the Slasher is easily subdued and turned over to the police, thanks to Laurel and Hardy's help.

 Production notes

 Do Detectives Think? is the first film to showcase Laurel and Hardy donning their iconic attire of crumpled suits and bowler hats, the typical outfit of detectives during that era.

+It was later reworked into the sound short Going Bye-Bye!
+(1934), and the team's last American film The Bullfighters (1945), made at 20th Century Fox.